myanggh/tips-tricks/README.md

 1 velocity direction and magnitude should be identical to the high velocity region, such as inner pipes, pumps 2 Body size should be follow the following: 20-40 layers of mesh along the height, should always define for each major bodies' size even the global size is defined.

+# Initialization methods
+1 define a proper inlet turbulent parameter (k, e is the most appropriate inlet boundary).
+Set a higher Turbulent Viscosity Ratio (can be 10-100 for internal flow) at the inlet boundary, the smaller the specific dissipation rate at initialization console will appear while the Turbulent Kinetic Energy will remain the same.
+On the other hand, Turbulent Intensity (5% is normally suitable) at the inlet is positively correlated to both the Turbulent Kinetic Energy and specific dissipation rate at initialization console.
+2 initial start from the inlet, give a run.
+And see what happens.
+If the residuel stay high and steady, you can change the initial turbulent values, and give another run.
+3 If the step 2 didn't work, switch to transient simulation, and wait until the residuel decrease and keep steady.

+# Wall treatment and wall functions

 # Fluent Eulerian + Multi-fluid VOF model
 1 Use the transient model.
 2 Use coupled scheme for pressure-velocity coupling